-In our opinion, Boubyan Bank's contracts, documents and operations during the period from 1-1-2023 to 31-12-2023, presented to us, have been concluded as per the rulings and principles of the Noble Islamic Sharia.
-The (SSB) has further verified that any revenues, which were unintentionally generated for the bank without compliance with the rulings of the Noble Islamic Sharia, have been excluded.
+In our opinion, Boubyan Bank's contracts, documents and operations during the period from01-01-2024 to 31-12-2024, presented to us, have been concluded as per the rulings and principles of the Noble Islamic Sharia.
+The (SSB) has further verified that revenues, which were unintentionally generated for the bank without compliance with the rulings of the Noble Islamic Sharia, have been excluded to be spent on charitable purposes.